 EBITDA means earnings before interest, tax, depreciation and amortisation.

-The Trust is not currently calculating its interest cover because, at the date of this document, the Trust does not have ‘interest expense’ because the interest paid is being capitalised into the value of the Property for accounting purposes rather than treated as an expense of the Trust.
+The Trust is not currently calculating its interest cover because, at the date of this document, the Trust does not have any borrowings.

-Interest payable under the Bank Loan will be paid as and when due each month from available cash reserves and is not expected to be capitalised into that loan.
+Interest payable under the Bank Loan, when finalised, will be paid as and when due each month from available cash reserves and is not expected to be capitalised into that loan.

 The Trust’s interest cover will be calculated when ATO Dandenong has reached Practical Completion.
 It is forecast that from Practical Completion of ATO Dandenong until 30 June 2016, the interest cover ratio will be approximately 3.0 times.
 For further information on the Trust’s forecast interest cover ratio, see section 1.9.5 of the PDS (which should be read in conjunction with the financial information in Section 6 of the PDS and the investment risks in Section 4 of the PDS).